Clickbaits: Pathway to Success?

 by Dr. William Sen

-Many SEOs would disagree claiming that clickbait campaigns could be successful.
+Many SEOs would disagree that clickbait campaigns can be successful.
 However, there are established clickbait concepts that actually work very well.
 Surprised?

 The fact is, the biggest portals and gatekeepers in the world live only by clickbaits.
 Actually, if you think of it, one of the biggest clickbait websites is YouTube itself.